johnkingzy/invertedIndex-web-application/README.md

 Follow the steps below to run the application locally on your machine.

 Clone the repository: git clone <THIS_REPOSITORY_URL>
-Enter into the apps directory by running cd Checkpoint1-Inverted-Index Install npm packages npm install
+Enter into the apps directory by running cd invertedIndex Install npm packages npm install
 Run the app by typing gulp